 At Wildmoor Heath, we consult widely with parents.
-When there is a concern, we will have an early discussion with the pupil and their parents to identify whether they need special educational provision.
+When there is a concern, we will have an early discussion with the pupil and their parents when identifying whether they need special educational provision.
 These conversations will make sure that:

-- Everyone develops a good understanding of the pupil's areas of strength and difficulty; - We believe parents are the experts on their child and will always take into account their concerns; - Everyone understands the agreed outcomes sought for the child; - Everyone is clear on what the next steps are.
+• Everyone develops a good understanding of the pupil's areas of strength and difficulty

+- We take into account the parents' concerns - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are